kai687/sphinxawesome-theme/docs/how-to/configure/includes/docsearch.rst

 Algolia DocSearch
 -----------------

-DocSearch is a program by Algolia to provide search for open source projects and technical blogs for free.
+DocSearch provides search for open source projects and technical blogs for free.
 You need to `apply <https://docsearch.algolia.com/apply/>`_ and receive your credentials before you can use it.

 The |product| bundles DocSearch as an optional extension.
 To replace the built-in search with DocSearch, add the ``sphinxawesome_theme.docsearch`` extension:

 .. code-block:: python
-   :caption: File: conf.py
+   :caption: |conf|

    extensions += ["sphinxawesome_theme.docsearch"]